zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

 account before going to production.
 Namely:

 * Flink provides various execution modes, we only deployed using the Application Mode.
 * Fat jars might not be the best for reproducible builds.
+We have seen how to use Jib for our images.
-* The docker image for this sample project is 800MB, not too long ago, that was the size of an entire OS.
+* The docker image for this sample project is around 800MB, not too long ago, that was the size of an entire OS.
 * The Kubernetes deployment is created using the Flink client (which has a kubectrol client embedded).
 The usual way of deploying apps to Kubernetes is either though manually written yaml files and kubectrl or using Helm charts.
 As such, I'm unsure how to do things like Persistent Volume Claims, working with secrets etc. I still have some reading to do.